By CLIFF BRUNT

 There are other examples of strange, decent behavior that often go untold in the world of sports.

 Once, while standing on the court after a non-conference game at Purdue’s Mackey Arena in 2005, I was getting ready to head home when I heard a voice from the seats.
 It was coach Matt Painter yelling to get my attention.
-And instead of just talking about basketball, he offered me a soda.
+And instead of just talking about basketball, he offered to go to the media room to get me a soda.
 I declined, but that conversation in an empty arena was a memory that was etched forever.

 Or, there was the time I intervewed Roger Penske at the Indianapolis Motor Speedway in 2011.
 I went into his custom trailer for a one-on-one interview, and the next thing I know, he asked if I wanted something to drink and he brought me a Coke.
 The man is a billionaire and he brought me a Coke.
 Any one of the tons of people who would do anything for him could have gotten it for him, but he did it himself.
 From what I’ve been told, that humility and respect for others has a lot to do with his success in life.
 And, by the way, the empty Coke can is sitting in a case in my mancave as a reminder of the example he set that day.